YAHABOT/Yaha_bot/YAHA_SYSTEM_MEMORY.md

   - Render logs: `Error code: 400 model_not_found`.
 - Status: ❌ Failed — system cannot parse anything until a new PROMPT_ID is created and added to Render.

+[2025-11-17] — Build 007 — GPT Responses API call failing (wrong request shape)

+Summary:
+Parser failed before container detection because the API call format to `client.responses.create()` did not match the required schema of the Responses API, causing immediate 400-level model errors.

+Problem:
+Render runtime logs showed repeated failures:
+`GPT PARSE ERROR: model_not_found`
+and responses containing `"requested model does not exist"`.

+This did NOT mean the prompt ID was wrong.
+The issue was:
+- The request payload sent by main.py used fields that the Responses API does not accept.
+- The `input=` block was formatted incorrectly or missing.
+- The prompt attachment object was not invoked with the correct structure version.

+As a result:
+- GPT never produced a parsed container.
+- No Supabase insert logic ran.
+- Telegram only returned fallback messages.
+- All test logs (food, sleep, exercise) failed at the same stage.

+Changes:
+None applied yet.
+This build only documents the failure and root cause.
+Actual fixes will be included in Build 008.

+How it was tested:
+Sent three inputs through Telegram:
+- Food log (“oats with protein powder”)
+- Sleep log (“slept 7 hours, HR 55”)
+- Exercise log (“5km run 30 mins”)

+Every test produced GPT PARSE ERROR in Render logs and no Supabase insertion.

+Status:
+❌ Failed — Requires new build that corrects the Responses API request structure.

 ---